-This past February, I ran my first half-marathon.
+This past February, I ran my first (and possibly last) half-marathon.
 I know to avid runners that might be a morning warm-up but for the rest of us, 13.1 miles sounds outrageous!
 It’s been five months and I haven’t ran one bit since then and often mumble to my husband, “I can’t believe I ran 13.1 miles.”
 Yes, I throw in the “point one” because it matters, especially when you feel like there’s nothing left.

 Before finding myself committed to the half-marathon, the furthest I had run was a 5k.
 I could count on one hand, possibly one finger, the times that I had jogged those entire 3 miles.
 So when I found myself staring at the Hand to Hold Facebook post, asking for friends to join their team for the Austin Marathon, I hesitated.
 I saw that aside from the actual full marathon there was the option for a 5k (totally within my safe zone) and then there was also a half-marathon option.
 My heart swelled with determination as my stomach turned over in anticipated regret.
 I absolutely knew I had to do the half-marathon.
-You see, this was so much deeper than just bragging rights.
+This was so much deeper than just bragging rights.

 Hand to Hold is an Austin-based organization that supports NICU families, through NICU stays, the loss of a child, and life after.
 Having experienced all of the above, they are so dear to my heart.
-This marathon was being held 2/17/19, exactly six years and one week after my sweet babies, Nicholas and Sophia, came into this world too early.
+This marathon was being held 2/17/19, exactly six years and one week after my sweet babies, Nicholas and Sophia, came into this world way too early.
 My eyes teared up as I read the date because I knew this was my victory run.
 It was me showing up to do the seemingly impossible after having experienced the seemingly impossible… finding peace within the sorrow of losing Nicholas, standing on God’s Word for Sophia to breathe.
 To eat.
 To be seizure-free.
 To live.

 I invited my hubs , my brother-in-law, and mom to take on this mountain with me.
 They politely opted for the 5k.
 Later I would come to find out that the end of the Austin marathon is not only symbolically a mountain.
 It literally feels like one.

 With a little less than 3 months to prepare, I quickly found a training plan.
 The plan went great some days, and not so great others.
-My original goal was to jog the whole way but as the weeks passed with me getting more and more behind on my training schedule, my goal turned to just making it to the end before they cleaned up for the day.
+My original goal was to jog the whole way but as the weeks passed with me getting more and more behind on my training schedule, my goal turned to just making it to the finish line before they cleaned up for the day.

 About three weeks out, I made it up to 8 consecutive miles.
 I was ecstatic despite not being able to feel my legs.
 I truly felt like I had this in the bag.
 I mean, what’s 5 more miles?
 Ha!
 Unfortunately a family member’s health issues soon required my free time and I completely quit training.
 Completely.